-Anaphylactic shock and death have been reported after parenteral Vitamin B12 administration.
-An intradermal test dose is recommended before Cyanocobalamin injection is administered to patients suspected of being sensitive to this drug.
+Anaphylactic shock and death have been reported after parenteral vitamin B12 administration.
+An intradermal test dose is recommended before Cyanocobalamin Injection, USP is administered to patients suspected of being sensitive to this drug.

-This product contains benzyl alcohol.
-Benzyl alcohol has been reported to be associated with a fatal ‘‘Gasping Syndrome’’ in premature infants.
+This product contains Benzyl Alcohol.
+Benzyl Alcohol has been reported to be associated with a fatal "Gasping Syndrome" in premature infants.

-Vitamin B12 deficiency that is allowed to progress for longer than three months may produce permanent degenerative lesions of the spinal cord.
-Doses of folic acid greater than 0.1 mg/day may result in hematologic remission in patients with Vitamin B12 deficiency.
-Neurologic manifestations will not be prevented with folic acid, and if not treated with Vitamin B12, irreversible damage will result.
+Vitamin B12 deficiency that is allowed to progress for longer than 3 months may produce permanent degenerative lesions of the spinal cord.
+Doses of folic acid greater than 0.1 mg per day may result in hematologic remission in patients with vitamin B12 deficiency.
+Neurologic manifestations will not be prevented with folic acid, and if not treated with vitamin B12, irreversible damage will result.

 Doses of Cyanocobalamin exceeding 10 mcg daily may produce hematologic response in patients with folate deficiency.
 Indiscriminate administration may mask the true diagnosis.

-Patients with pernicious anemia should be instructed that they will require monthly injections of Vitamin B12 for the remainder of their lives.
+Patients with pernicious anemia should be informed that they will require monthly injections of vitamin B12 for the remainder of their lives.
 Failure to do so will result in return of the anemia and in development of incapacitating and irreversible damage to the nerves of the spinal cord.
-Also, patients should be warned about the danger of taking folic acid in place of Vitamin B12, because the former may prevent anemia but allow progression of subacute combined degeneration.
+Also, patients should be warned about the danger of taking folic acid in place of vitamin B12, because the former may prevent anemia but allow progression of subacute combined degeneration.

 During the initial treatment of patients with pernicious anemia, serum potassium must be observed closely the first 48 hours and potassium replaced if necessary.

-Patients with pernicious anemia have about three times the incidence of carcinoma of the stomach as the general population, so appropriate tests for this condition should be carried out when indicated.
+Patients with pernicious anemia have about 3 times the incidence of carcinoma of the stomach as the general population, so appropriate tests for this condition should be carried out when indicated.

-Colchicine, para-aminosalicylic acid and heavy alcohol intake for longer than two weeks may produce malabsorption of Vitamin B12.
+Colchicine para-aminosalicylic acid and heavy alcohol intake for longer than 2 weeks may produce malabsorption of vitamin B12.

-Pregnancy Category C—Adequate and well-controlled studies have not been done in pregnant women.
-However, Vitamin B12 is an essential vitamin and requirements are increased during pregnancy.
-Amounts of Vitamin B12 that are recommended by the Food and Nutrition Board, National Academy of Science-National Research Council for pregnant women (4 mcg daily) should be consumed during pregnancy.
+Adequate and well-controlled studies have not been done in pregnant women.
+However, vitamin B12 is an essential vitamin and requirements are increased during pregnancy.
+Amounts of vitamin B12 that are recommended by the Food and Nutrition Board, National Academy of Science-National Research Council for pregnant women (4 mcg daily) should be consumed during pregnancy.

-Anaphylactic shock and death have been reported with administration of parenteral Vitamin B12 (see WARNINGS).
+Generalized: Anaphylactic shock and death have been reported with administration of parenteral vitamin B12 (see WARNINGS).

 Avoid using the intravenous route.
 Use of this product intravenously will result in almost all of the vitamin being lost in the urine.

-Parenteral Vitamin B12 is the recommended treatment and will be required for the remainder of the patient's life.
+Pernicious Anemia: Parenteral vitamin B12 is the recommended treatment and will be required for the remainder of the patient's life.
 The oral form is not dependable.
-A dose of 1000 mcg daily for six or seven days should be administered by intramuscular or deep subcutaneous injection.
-If there is clinical improvement and if a reticulocyte response is observed, the same amount may be given on alternate days for seven doses, then every three to four days for another two to three weeks.
+A dose of 1000 mcg daily for 6 or 7 days should be administered by intramuscular or deep subcutaneous injection.
+If there is clinical improvement and if a reticulocyte response is observed, the same amount may be given on alternate days for seven doses, then every 3 to 4 days for another 2 to 3 weeks.
 By this time hematologic values should have become normal.
 This regimen should be followed by 1000 mcg monthly for life.
 Folic acid should be administered concomitantly if needed.